The GSC Travel Grant is closed due to university travel restrictions of COVID-19.

-Awards are open to all graduate students who will be presenting their work at a conference, and provide partial funding for conference travel-related expenses.
-Recipients of each award will be determined by evaluating the type of presentation, the type of conference, service the student provides to the university and community, and what the recipient hopes to gain from the attending the conference.
+Awards are open to all graduate students who will be presenting their work at a conference, and provide partial funding for conference travel related expenses.
+Recipients of each award will be determined by evaluating the type of presentation, the type of conference, and service the student provides to the University.

 All students who accept the award must provide an account number within one week of their acceptance notification or the award will be forfeited allotted to another recipient.
 Students must save receipts and provide necessary documentation to their home department after travel has completed for the funds to be provided.
 Please note that no alcohol expenses will be reimbursed.
 It is up to each student to work with their home department to receive the funds once they have been transferred.

 Recipients of travel grant awards may be contacted by a representative from the Office of University Advancement, to gather information on the impact of the travel grant on the recipient’s professional development.
 This information may be shared with donors for the purpose of donor stewardship.

 Applications must be submitted electronically through the following page: Travel Award Application.

 Any graduate student enrolled in a Master’s or PhD granting program is eligible.
 There is no preference given for type of degree or program of the applicant.
 These factors are not considered in the scoring process.

 - Applicants must apply for the Travel Award based on the conference date.
 No exceptions will be made.
 Applications that are submitted during the incorrect quarter will not be considered.
 See below for award cycle.